 The club has formed small, special interest groups such as the CVARC Morse Group, a group dedicated to Morse code and CW.
 Members plan activities designed to promote the use of Morse code and CW and work together to build speed and proficiency.
 Even though code is no longer required for amateur radio licensing, many hams are finding they enjoy CW, especially in times of poor band conditions.
 The Morse Group Net meets Mondays at 7:00 p.m. on 28.053.
+The Morse group meets for code practice, guest speakers, and projects relating to Morse code on the first Friday of each month in the Community Room of the East Valley Sheriff’s Station.
 All are welcome.

 You can pay dues and buy tickets to club events either at monthly meeting or by mail:

 Conejo Valley Amateur Radio Club